sara-nl/clouddocs/customize-vm-context.markdown

 >
 >There is a specific [documentation page](contextualization) to explain more about the concepts of _Contextualisation_.
 >
 >Contextualisation on this page refers to what information is made available from OpenNebula to your VM.
-It is up to your VM to take this information and to something useful with it.
+It is up to your VM to take this information and do something useful with it.
 Some packages exist for certain operating systems that may help, such as a `.deb` or an `.rpm` version.

 You can personalise the way you want contextualisation applied to your VM.
 The options are split into 4 subsections: